lovehumanity/lovehumanity.github.io/_pages/About.md

 classes: wide
 ---

 Welcome to my very small blog on the internet.
 I live in the UK.
 I maintain this blog here partly for my own personal development and spiritual journey and also to help others along the way.
-If you disagree with any of the articles feel free to send me an email with your thoughts chrisisamazing@protonmail.com .
-This blog is hosted completely free using jeykll minimal mistakes theme and gitlab.
+If you disagree with any of the articles or want to get in touch feel free to send me an email with your thoughts chrisisamazing@protonmail.com .This blog is hosted completely free using jeykll minimal mistakes theme and gitlab.

 In this Blog You'll find articles on the following topics: